Blosc/bcolz/doc/intro.rst

 carray objects bring several advantages over plain NumPy objects:

-  * Data is compressed: they take less memory space.
+  * Data is compressed: they take less storage space.

   * Efficient appends: you can append more data at the end of the objects very quickly.